bomeara/EEB_NRT/GrantDocuments/UT_Limited_Submission.md

 Subject: O'Meara, Brian C. / EEB / NSF NRT

-Name and contact information of PI: Brian O'Meara, bomeara@utk.edu, 865-974-2804 *Note: Susan PI?*
+Name and contact information of PI: Brian O'Meara, bomeara@utk.edu, 865-974-2804

 Whether the proposal is for the Traineeship or Innovations in Graduate Education track: Traineeship